accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

     - A [replacement mechanism](glossaire.md#replacement-mechanism-enhanced-contrast) is used to display the text with a contrast ratio of at least 3:1.

 ##### Special cases
-In these situations, the criterion does not apply.
+In these situations, the criterion does not apply:
 - The text is part of a logo or brand name of an organisation or company.
 - The text is purely decorative.
 - The text is part of an image conveying information, but the text itself does not provide any essential information.